Uasmi/classic-wow-discord-templates/readme.md

 ## Adding Go files
 Start to add commands by selecting each .go file from this repository, and copying code to yagpdb portal (Press on *.go* file, Copy the code and Paste to custom command).
 Don't forget to set the command to *Require at least one of the roles in the following lists* and assign appropriate Class (ex., banish = Warlock)

-Here's and example:
+Here's an example:

 ![](https://github.com/Uasmi/classic-wow-discord-templates/blob/master/pics/addingCC.gif?raw=true)

-Repeat the procces for (keep the command triggers same as file names):
+Repeat the procces for these files (keep the command triggers same as file names):
 1. banish - Warlock
 2. bubble - Paladin
 3. polymorph - Mage